inaimathi/langnostic/posts/strifebarge-update-and-my-secure-misconceptions.md

   `($ "#game-board tr" (eq ,y) (children "td") (eq ,x) ,@chains))
 ```

 This one's... a bit complicated.
 I went a bit heavy on the comments for exactly that reason. `compile-js` is just responsible for generating `js` files from `parenscript` code.
-The next few macros are jQuery-oriented shortcuts that I've [already discussed](http://langnostic.blogspot.com/2011/03/javascript-with-lisp.html) here<a name="note-Sat-Mar-03-203059EST-2012"></a>[|10|](#foot-Sat-Mar-03-203059EST-2012).
+The next few macros are jQuery-oriented shortcuts that I've [already discussed](/posts/javascript-with-a-lisp) here[^anonymous-function].
 The `define` pair let me specify SSE feed sources and event handlers much more simply than I could in vanilla JS. `$-space-at` just lets me shortcut the selection of a map square.

+[^anonymous-function]: Though I did start calling the anonymous function shortcut `fn` rather than `\` for ease of exporting.

 ```diff
 diff --git a/model.lisp b/model.lisp